siddhi-io/siddhi/docs/documentation/siddhi-5.x/user-guide-5.x.md

 ```

-Obtain the Base64 encoded values of the key (`siddhi.key`) and certificate (`siddhi.crt`) using the following commands.
+Then, obtain the Base64 encoded values of the key (`siddhi.key`) and certificate (`siddhi.crt`) using the following commands.

 ```
 $ cat siddhi.key | base64
 $ cat siddhi.crt | base64
 ```

-Add these Base64 encoded values to the tls YAML file as given below, and save the file with the name `siddhi-tls.yaml`.
+Then, add these Base64 encoded values to the tls YAML file as given below, and save the file with the name `siddhi-tls.yaml`.

 <script src="https://gist.github.com/BuddhiWathsala/73e08ec4870e6b75e4bb3cda81f2de03.js"></script>

 For more details about the Ingress TLS, refer [Kubernetes doc](https://kubernetes.io/docs/concepts/services-networking/ingress/).

-Use the following command to create a Kubernetes secret.
+Finally, Use the following command to create a Kubernetes secret.

 ```
 kubectl create -f <absolute-yaml-file-path>/siddhi-tls.yaml
 ```

-Add the created Kubernetes secret to the Sample SiddhiProcess YAML file as following.
+The created secret then need to be added to the created SiddhiProcess's `tls` configuration as following.

 <script src="https://gist.github.com/BuddhiWathsala/f029d671f4f6d7719dce59500b970815.js"></script>

-Siddhi operator will now enable TLS support in ingress.
-Now, you can access your endpoints via HTTPS.
+When this is done Siddhi operator will now enable TLS support via the NGINX ingress, and you will be able to access all the HTTPS endpoints.

+*Invoke Siddhi Applications*

-Now you can use HTTPS URL to send events.
+You can use now send the events to following HTTPS endpoint.

 ```
 https://siddhi/monitor-app/8280/example